ONCache: A Cache-Based Low-Overhead Container Overlay Network: Background and Motivation

 \subsection{Analysis of Overlay Network Overhead}

-Many former works~\cite{8485865, zhuo2019slim, osti_10297232, lei2019tackling} have demonstrated the poor performance of overlay networks.
-However, none of them quantitatively analyze the detailed overhead.
-We quantitatively analyze the overhead of a typical overlay network, Antrea, whose egress and ingress data path is shown in Figure \ref{fig: overhead}.
-We conduct CPU profiling~\cite{perf} when Netperf's TCP\_RR (i.e, a 1 byte TCP request-response test) is running.
-The decomposed overhead and the CPU time of each part of the data path are listed in Table \ref{tab:overhead}.
+Prior studies~\cite{8485865, zhuo2019slim, osti_10297232, lei2019tackling} have shown the poor performance of overlay networks.
+We further quantify the overhead of two common overlay networks: Antrea~\cite{antrea} (v1.9.0) and Cilium~\cite{cilium} (v1.12.4), in comparison with bare metal.

+Our analysis of the networks follows these steps.
+First, we qualitatively deconstruct the egress and ingress data paths using flame graphs~\cite{flamegraph}, which provide comprehensive function call stacks on the data path.
+Next, we identify the exact functions (alongside their call stacks) that represent each segment of the overhead from the flame graphs.
+Finally, we measure the execution time for each function using the extended Berkeley Packet Filter (eBPF) and subsequently calculate the execution time for each segment of the overhead.
+The detailed analysis method is provided in Appendix~\ref{app:bcctiming}.

+Table~\ref{tab:overhead} presents the deconstructed overhead and the execution time for each segment of the overhead.
+Each listed execution time is the average of all the timing samples within a 1-second 1-byte TCP request-response (RR) test.
+We primarily analyze the overhead within bare metal and Antrea (``*'' denotes the extra overhead compared to bare metal), while the distinct overhead within Cilium is also discussed.
+ONCache (ours) is analyzed in \S\ref{sec:evaluation}.

-\textbf{Container network stack.} The container network stack interacts with the application directly.
-On the egress path, the application first writes data to the sockets.
-Then the container network stack allocates an \verb|sk_buff| (i.e. socket buffer) for the data and encapsulates each packet layer by layer.
-Inversely, the ingress path decapsulates the headers and releases the \verb|sk_buff|.
-Besides, to filter and mangle packets, kernel uses netfilter in the network stack~\cite{netfilter}.
-Netfilter can track connections, filter packets and mangle packets on both ingress and egress path, which incurs overhead.
-The container network stack takes up 30\% and 26\% time in the whole processing time of the egress path and the ingress path.
+\textbf{Application network stack.} The application network stack directly interacts with applications.
+On the egress path, the application writes data to the socket.
+The application network stack then allocates a socket buffer (i.e., skb) for the data and encapsulates the packet layer by layer.
+Conversely, on the ingress path, the network stack decapsulates the headers and releases the socket buffer.
+Additionally, netfilter~\cite{netfilter} filters packets on both the ingress and egress paths.
+Conntrack~\cite{conntrack}, as a component of netfilter, tracks connection (not TCP connections, defined by, for example, 5-tuple: source IP address, source port, destination IP address, destination port, and transport protocol) states and facilitates stateful filters to address probes and denial-of-service attacks.
+The execution of netfilter and conntrack depends on the system configuration.